VowpalWabbit/vowpal_wabbit/.github/ISSUE_TEMPLATE/--doc_report.md

 > Where is documentation in question?

 <!--
-Link to Specific Documentation Page
+specific documentation page
 -->

 <!--
-Your help makes our Documentation better!
-We *deeply* appreciate your help in improving our Documentation.
+Your help makes our documentation better!
+We *deeply* appreciate your help in improving our documentation.
 -->